 Camp War Eagle Family Program

-The parents will be assisted through the orientation program by Parent Counselors.
+Families will be assisted through the orientation program by Parent Counselors.
 The Parent Counselors are a dedicated group of Auburn students who are chosen through a selection process in early spring and receive extensive training so that they will be best prepared to assist parents by providing important information about campus services and a wealth of knowledge about Auburn's beautiful campus and its vibrant history.
-Meet the 2018 Parent Counselors!
+Meet the 2019 Parent Counselors!

 The cost of the Parent program is $75 per guest.
-All fees will be charged to the student's account.
+All fees will be charged to the student's account and are non-refundable.
 No additional payment is required at this time.

 General Information About Camp War Eagle